SweathaBharathi/How-to-edit-an-item-in-winui-treeview/README.md

-# How to edit an item in WinUI Treeview?
+# How to edit an item in WinUI Treeview (SfTreeView)?

 ## About the sample